An Introduction to Signal Relays

 How do Signal Relays Differ from Regular Relays?

 Signal relays are similar in function to other electromechanical relays, except that they are best used for low voltage and current applications.
 Their contacts are specifically designed for low power.
 Power relays, that are designed to operate at higher current and voltage levels, are sometimes selected for applications because of their lower cost.
 However, power relays can corrupt low-power signals, such as in audio or video circuits, turning the cost equation on its head.
+Learn more about power relays in our blog post, An Introduction to Power Relays.

 Signal relays, because of their small power handling, also come in relatively small packages that are perfect for board-mounting, either through hole or surface mount.
 Their smaller size can also offer somewhat faster switching times.